mobify/workshop--adaptivejs-site/README.md

 #Step 1: Generate a View

-In addition to generating a new project, the Adaptive.js Generator has a sub-generator that sets up a new view for your project.
-The sub-generator creates:
+In addition to generating a new project, the Adaptive.js Generator has a view generator that sets up a new view for your project.
+The view generator creates:
 * a view file,
-* the dust template,
+* a Dust template,
 * a view-script file, and
 * a view test file.

 ##Task

 ###Create a New 'category' View

 1. In your `workshop--adaptivejs-site` project folder, enter the following command to run the sub-generator with Yeoman: